yaoneiru92/AWS_Cloud_Mike_Ryu/README.md

 # AWS_Cloud_Mike_Ryu

 Extracting and transposing crypto data for clustering using K-means.
-Output is 3-D scatter GUI after preprocessing data into tradable currencies.
+Output is 3-D scatter GUI after preprocessing data into only tradable currencies.